2025 SYMPOSIUM

 James Biggs is a conservation practitioner with over two decades of experience supporting the translation of science into action for wildlife conservation.
 As Director of Conservation and Population Management at the Zoo and Aquarium Association Australasia (ZAA), James leads programs that deliver tangible outcomes for species recovery, population sustainability, and biodiversity protection.
 He also serves as Director of the IUCN SSC Centre for Species Survival Australasia, working with governments, zoos, aquariums, and conservation partners to conduct extinction risk assessments, develop conservation plans and drive action.

 James is an advocate for practical, proactive conservation, championing initiatives that integrate in situ and ex situ strategies to support species recovery.
-Through leadership roles with the World Association of Zoos and Aquariums (WAZA) and the IUCN Species Survival Commission, and through his role as representative speaker for ZAA at the UN Convention on Biological Diversity and James influences policy development and international conservation frameworks, ensuring that real-world conservation action remains a core focus of global strategies.
+Through leadership roles with the World Association of Zoos and Aquariums (WAZA) and the IUCN Species Survival Commission, and through his role as representative speaker for ZAA at the UN Convention on Biological Diversity, James influences policy development and international conservation frameworks, ensuring that real-world conservation action remains a core focus of global strategies.

 Andrew Elphinstone